 "Huh?
 Didn't I just give you a coke?"

 Mac grudgingly pulls out his wallet and hands it over.
-It was like the junior high showers all over again.
+It was like junior high all over again.
 Where he'd always expected to be friends, after.
-Mac was decidedly mixed about it.
-The guy selects the bills, re-folds the wallet and hands it back.
+Mac is decidedly mixed about it.
+The guy selects the bills, delicately re-folds the wallet and hands it back.
 Then he counts the money.
 "Get you a little more, then when I see you again, you'll have your security.
-Now what did you say your name is?"
+Now what your name is?"
 He extends his hand.

 "Mac."